codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard about the film "Constipation", you probably haven't because it's not out yet.
+Why is it always hot in the corner of a room?
+Because a corner is 90 degrees.

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What was the name of the security vulnerability found in Bash in 2014?
- 1. Region 2
+ 1. Stagefright
- 2. Region 3
+ 2. Heartbleed
- 3. Region 4
+ 3. Shellshock
- 4. Region 1
+ 4. Bashbug

 <details>
   <summary>Answer</summary>
-  Region 3
+  Shellshock
 </details>